 ISC reserves the right to amend the above terms and conditions at any time.
 These terms shall be governed by the laws of India, and the courts in Kochi shall have exclusive jurisdiction over any matter, claim, or dispute arising out of or in connection with ISC.

 Contact Information:

-If you have any questions or concerns regarding the registration process or the event itself, please contact us at registration@internationalspiceconference.com.
+If you have any questions or concerns regarding the registration process or the event itself, please contact us at support@internationalspiceconference.com.